-Doorway pages are designed with the intention of manipulating the search engine rankings.
-They carry no regard to provide quality user experience or content.
+Doorway pages are designed with the intention of manipulating search engine rankings.
+They carry no regard to providing quality user experience or content.
 These pages are loaded with tons of keywords and they are designed to appear frequently with a certain set of keywords.
 BMW is a famous example of making a doorway page for their website to attract attention and the consequences they faced.
 (Source: Blogoscoped, 2006).

 Users may or may not experience these pages as they will be immediately redirected to other content when clicked on the link.
 Doorway pages use some form of cloaking mechanism to hide their keywords away from the users.
 But when a google crawler visits your website, it will record all the keywords for indexing purposes.
-According to this Google article, it is bad for users as they can lead to multiple similar pages in user search results, which ends up taking the user to the same destination.
-This impacts the user search experience and hence considered a black hat practice.
+According to this Google article, it is bad for users as it can lead to multiple similar pages in user search results, which ends up taking the user to the same destination.
+This impacts the user search experience and is hence considered a black hat practice.

 Invisible Text refers to the text hidden within various elements of the website that are not visible to the users.
 But when a google crawler visits your website, it can still read the invisible text and index your website accordingly.
 This is considered black hat SEO practice as the hidden keywords are redundant and often misleading, showing no relevance to the actual content.

-For example, the given example about the BMW above was a cocktail of doorway page and invisible text, hidden in their plain HTML code.
+For example, the given example about the BMW above was a cocktail of doorway pages and invisible text, hidden in their plain HTML code.
 Google does not necessarily classify invisible text overall as a black hat SEO practice.
 For example, you can add hidden texts for images on your website that a crawler may have difficulty accessing.
 This way, you can improve accessibility on your website and it actually helps in improving your traffic.
 Know more about it on Google’s official website.

 Spamming comments is still a relevant practice in 2021, though it is an utter waste of time.
 The goal of spamming comments with the links is to create backlinks for your website (also known as ‘inbound links’).
 Nowadays, links in the comments are automatically marked as ‘nofollow‘.
 A nofollow link transfers no SEO value to your website (Source: ContentKingApp).
 Below is an example of backlink spam malpractice.